What is the first thing you think of when planning a trip to Italy?

 Italy Food Etiquette

-- Don’t eat pizza with your hands.
-Plus, don’t be surprised when your pizza is served with a fork and knife as it never comes pre-cut.
+Don’t be surprised when your pizza is served with a fork and knife as it never comes pre-cut.
 You eat pizza like you’d eat a steak.
 Cut off pieces one bite at a time and slowly enjoy this crispy treat.
+And learn how to fold it and eat your pizza like a local.

 This trip to Italy was like no other for me, I was exposed to customs I wasn’t aware of from my previous trips.
 More importantly, I was able to constantly ask questions to my friends about cultural what and why.
 This was better than any tour or independent travel could ever be!
 If you ever have the chance to go to your friend’s home country, take it; no doubt you’ll have the best travel experience.